Cubs dynasty? There might be a spoiler in St. Louis

 The late 1990s and early 2000s were dominated by the reheated rivalry between the New York Yankees and Boston Red Sox.
 Both teams spent so lavishly and became so dominant that other American League teams were forced to try to keep up or fall by the wayside.
 Now there are signs that the Cardinals have been urgently ramping up to catch the Chicago Cubs after the Cubs' first World Series title in 108 years.
 So far, 2017 hasn’t gone as the Cardinals hoped it would, but they still believe they are taking the steps to bridge the gap on Chicago in the very near term.

-That would help explain the $250 million they have already shelled out for players, not to mention their big outlays on the international front, with more spending likely to come next winter.
-The Cardinals’ $1.1 billion deal with Fox Sports Midwest starts in 2018.
+That would help explain the $250 million they already have shelled out for players, not to mention their big outlays on the international front, with more spending likely to come next winter.
+The Cardinals' $1.1 billion deal with Fox Sports Midwest starts in 2018.

 “Clearly, understanding what you have coming in is helpful in any decision-making or planning process, but this all fits into the road map we were already following,” Mozeliak said.
 “As we understand what we want the club to look like, when you look at it in one-year, three-year or five-year sets of lenses, we feel like keeping these players intact was what we wanted to do.”